tendermint/tendermint/spec/p2p/v0.34/README.md

 When the connection to a peer is established (either by dialing it or accepting an incoming connection from it), the peer address is added to the address book.
 (The address book is managed by the PEX reactor).

 When a peer is added to the address book, it is marked as connected to and no further new connections are established between the node and this peer.
+This is checked within `filterPeers` (called when adding a peer) and `IsDialingOrExistingAddress` (called when dialing a peer).

 The number of peers a node can connect to is set by `MaxNumInboundPeers` and `MaxNumOutboundPeers` respectively.